fonces/react-with-lazy/README.md

 # react-with-lazy
-Package to easily launch react hooks' suspense with Promise
+Package to easily launch react hooks' suspense with Promise.
+Cache results in Promsie definition units.
+The result is done at the same time as the destruction of the component.
+Also, it is possible to cache permanently.

 ## Usage
 ```jsx